Payroll Tax 101

 Posted on April 10, 2018

 Everyone in the United States who receives a paycheck, irrespective of what their job may be, is required by federal law to contribute to payroll taxes.
 Certain amounts of these taxes are the responsibility of the employee, and others are paid by the employer.
-In this post, we’ll delve into what payroll taxes are, what the rates are for 2018, how to calculate payroll taxes, where the money goes, and who pays what.
+In this post, we’ll delve into what payroll taxes are, what the rates are for 2018, changes for 2019, how to calculate payroll taxes, where the money goes, and who pays what.